Race for the Bomb

-Race for the Bomb (La Course à la bombe) is a 1987 television 3-parts miniseries about the Manhattan Project, starting from the initial stages of scientific discovery that led to the creation of the atomic bomb, discovery of the Ulam-Teller thermonuclear weapons design and ending with the beginning of the arms race.
+Race for the Bomb (La Course à la bombe) is a 1987 three-part television miniseries about the Manhattan Project, starting from the initial stages of scientific discovery that led to the creation of the atomic bomb, discovery of the Ulam-Teller thermonuclear weapons design and ending with the beginning of the arms race.
 The series was directed by Allan Eastman and Jean-François Delassus.

-The production was a joint production of a Canadian firm, Ronald Cohen Productions, and a French firm, Société Philippe Dussart and former Yugoslavia - Jadran film, Zagreb.
+The production was a joint production of a Canadian firm, Ronald Cohen Productions, a French firm, Société Philippe Dussart and Jadran Film of Zagreb (former Yugoslavia).
 In Canada the series aired on both CBC Television in English and Télévision de Radio-Canada in French, while in France it aired on TF1.

-A lot of collateral roles have been performed by former Yugoslavia actors.
+A lot of collateral roles have been performed by actors from the former Yugoslavia.